oatmealandcoffee/CSCI15P3/readme.md

 * 14\_10\_09\_01\_10\_003: Added basic user generation
 * 14\_10\_14\_01\_11\_000: Started password generation page; Updated formatting of users results
+* 14\_10\_14\_01\_11\_001: Added WordController holding source lists and retrieval functions
+* 14\_10\_15\_01\_11\_001: Updated WordController to be a class; Updated composer.json to autoload the WordController class

-* 14\_10\_14\_01\_11\_001: Added WordController holding source lists and retrieval functions cd /Applications/MAMP/htdocs/CSCIE15P3; git add --all; git commit -m "Added WordController holding source lists and retrieval functions"; git push github master
+cd /Applications/MAMP/htdocs/CSCIE15P3; git add --all; git commit -m "Updated WordController to be a class; Updated composer.json to autoload the WordController class"; git push github master